 Source: State of Alaska, McCarthy Road, Chitina Roundtable Project, April 2000 and activities can be hard to find.
 Lack of readily available information about land ownership patterns can sometimes result in visitors accidentally trespassing on private lands.
-A McCarthy Road Information Station - the McCarthy Road Information Station - with interpretive/informational media is located just west of the Kennicott River footbridge, but it is set back from the road where it is inconspicuous, and it does not have sufficient staffing (it is staffed by park employees from Memorial Day to Labor Day, seven days a week, eight hours per day).
+A McCarthy Road Information Station - with interpretive and informational media - is located just west of the Kennicott River footbridge, but it is set back from the road where it is inconspicuous, and it does not have sufficient staffing (it is staffed by park employees from Memorial Day to Labor Day, seven days a week, eight hours per day).
 While maps and other information are available at the McCarthy Road Information Station, the facilities provide inadequate wayfinding.

-At present time, the area still offers limited facilities and services to accommodate the use and contribute to the enjoyment and education of Kennecott-McCarthy visitors.
+At present, the area still offers limited facilities and services to accommodate the use and contribute to the enjoyment and education of Kennecott-McCarthy visitors.
 There is no welcome sign for visitors arriving at the McCarthy-Kennecott area, nor even any overall sense of have entered this historic district.
 While some visitor facilities are provided, information on services